git-disl/DLEdge/readme.md

 	}
 	```

+If you encounter the following message multiple times during the model loading, unplug NCS devices, wait for a few seconds, and reinstall them to the host.
+> Failed, trying again in 2 second(s)

 ## Supported Environment

 The dependencies of this project have been listed in `requirements.txt`.
 The current version of this project is tested on the following environment: